RUTH ANN RITCHIE

 Since returning to the US, Michael performs regularly with the Ft.
 Worth and Arkansas Symphony Orchestras.

 Carolyn England Ritchie is a writer, musician, and educator.
 She has published poems and essays in newspapers and literary magazines and is the author of Holy Order (2009, Walburga Press).
 As an educator, she has developed creative writing seminars and mentored high school students from around the world making their way in the US educational system.
-She is a longtime classical guitar player and teacher and is on the Education Committee of the Cleveland Classical Guitar Society.
+She is a longtime classical guitar player and teacher and served on the Education Committee of the Cleveland Classical Guitar Society.

 DR. DANIEL KELLY